Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management: Conclusion

 \section{Conclusion}

-This article develops a novel TES framework containing multiple microgrids, equipped with DER and critical infrastructure loads, and a DSO with centralized battery storage, with the focus of efficient energy storage allocation in real-time, to meet the load demands of the microgrids at the requested time with \textit{almost sure guarantee}.
+This article develops a novel TES framework containing multiple microgrids, equipped with DER and critical infrastructure loads, and an DSO with centralized battery storage, with the focus of efficient energy storage allocation in real-time, to meet the load demands of the microgrids at the requested time with \textit{almost sure guarantee}.
 Explicit stochastic model of wind generation is considered to represent the uncertainties of renewable generations.
-The proposed algorithms mitigate the uncertainties of meeting the load demands of the microgrids, due to intermittent renewable generations, at the requested time, with \textit{almost sure} guarantee.
-We also derive the energy storage allocation policy for CES with no energy sharing facilities and compare the results with TES.
-The simulation study shows that TES enables DSO to have lower amount of battery storage than CES, while still maintaining the guarantee of meeting the load demands of each microgrid. \appendices
+The proposed algorithms mitigate the uncertainties of meeting the load demands of the microgrids, due to intermittent renewable generations, at the requested time, with \textit{almost sure} guarantee. \appendices